December 21, 2018

 Many people lean on essential oils to treat ailments from skin rashes to migraines but are they really safe?

-First, to give you an idea of the potent concentration of plant extracts in essential oils, 220 pounds of lavender flowers go into approximately one pound of lavender oil, according to the National Institute of Environmental Health Science.
+First, essential oils are highly concentrated.
+For example, 220 pounds of lavender flowers go into about one pound of lavender oil, according to the National Institute of Environmental Health Science.

-Plus certain essential oils — like lavender and tea tree — could interfere with other medications, Refinery29 reports.
-Interestingly, many medications are derived from flowers, but the flowers themselves can be deadly to eat.
+Plus certain essential oils — like lavender and tea tree — can interfere with the efficacy of other medications, Refinery29 reported.

-It is true that, according to MindBodyGreen, you can eat certain essential oils because when we eat plants, we have inherently consumed their essential oils as well.
+MindBodyGreen notes that you can ingest certain essential oils because when we eat plants, we have inherently consumed their essential oils as well.
 In that situation, the question then becomes one of potency, quantity, and quality of the oil.

 But there are certain ones you definitely don't want to swallow including arborvitae, birch, cedarwood, cypress, eucalyptus, white fir and wintergreen.